 Just as the Federal Rules of Civil Procedure set forth the procedures for litigating a lawsuit in this Court, the Federal Rules of Appellate Procedure set forth the procedures for litigating an appeal in the Sixth Circuit.
-See Federal Rules of Appellate Procedure 3-6.
+See Rules 3 through 6 of the Federal Rules of Appellate Procedure.
 You can access the Federal Rules of Appellate Procedure and the Sixth Circuit Rules here: